 We have in place a \$350 million receivables securitization facility under which NSR sells substantially all of its eligible third-party receivables to a subsidiary, which in turn may transfer beneficial interests in the receivables to various commercial paper vehicles.
 Amounts received under the facility are accounted for as borrowings.
-Under this facility, we received \$200 million and repaid \$200 million in 2014.
+Under this facility, we received \$100 million and repaid \$100 million in 2015.
+In 2014, we received \$200 million and repaid \$200 million under this facility.

-At both December 31, 2014 and 2013, the amounts outstanding under the receivables securitization facility were \$200 million at an average variable interest rate of 1.28% and 1.23%, respectively.
-Our intent is to refinance \$100 million of these borrowings on a long-term basis, which is supported by our \$750 million credit agreement (see below).
-Accordingly, these amounts outstanding are included in the line item "Long-term debt" and the remaining \$100 million outstanding at both December 31, 2014 and December 31, 2013, is included in the line item "Short-term debt" in the Consolidated Balance Sheets.
+At December 31, 2015, the amount outstanding under the receivables securitization facility was \$200 million (at an average variable interest rate of 1.48%) included in "Short-term debt" in the Consolidated Balance Sheets.
+At December 31, 2014, the amount outstanding was \$200 million (at an average variable interest rate of 1.28%) which included \$100 million in "Short-term debt" with the remaining \$100 million included in "Long-term debt" on the Consolidated Balance Sheets.
 The facility has a two year term which was renewed and amended in October 2014 to run until October 2016.
-At December 31, 2014 and 2013, the receivables included in "Accounts receivable - net" serving as collateral for these borrowings totaled \$782 million and \$747 million, respectively.
+At December 31, 2015 and 2014, the receivables included in "Accounts receivable - net" serving as collateral for these borrowings totaled \$653 million and \$782 million, respectively.